 We’d also recommend that you try out flax seeds.
-Flax seeds contain plenty of omega-3 fatty acids, which are known for anti-inflammatory properties.
+Flax seeds contain plenty of omega-3 fatty acids, which are known for their anti-inflammatory properties.

 Lastly, don’t forget to try eating more cold-water fish and fatty fish in your diet.
 Many popular fish types like salmon, sardines, herring, mackerel, and tuna are packed with omega-3 fatty acids.

 Lots of doctors will prescribe eating more fish if you have inflammation problems.
-You can also get more omega-3 fatty acids from supplements like Livingood’s Daily Omegas supplement, which offers extra benefits and more nutrition than the average fish oil supplement.
+You can also get more omega-3 fatty acids from supplements like Livingood’s Daily Omegas + Turmeric supplement, which offers extra benefits and more nutrition than the average fish oil supplement.

-In the end, there are dozens of different food choices you can add to your diet to make sure that you maintain healthy joints or to alleviate the symptoms of arthritis and related conditions.
+In the end, there are dozens of different food choices you can add to your diet to make sure that you maintain healthy joints or alleviate the symptoms of arthritis and related conditions.